Understanding Fairness in Software Engineering: Insights from Stack Exchange: Discussion

 The identified 136 fairness posts can be interpreted in several ways.
 Take from the example post \cite{treatment} from Table RQ2.1, that discusses ageism in the software industry, suggesting concerns about unfair treatment based on age.
 This implies that the user finds ageism in SE to be a problem and this can pinpoint the practitioners on further promoting equal treatment regardless of age.
-Another example, we found that post \cite{recruitment} from Table RQ2.1 asks on how to hire more diversely, which implies the need to enhance recruitment practices.
 Overall, these posts offer a nuanced understanding of the perception and experience of fairness within SE.
 They illuminate key areas where fairness problems are prevalent.
-This contributes to recognizing fairness as more than a theoretical concept; it emerges as a tangible aspect of the professional challenges encountered by practitioners in the field.